proactis-documentation/documentation-source/docs/p2p/genericimaging.md

 ## Beyond the Imaging DLL
 If the “Generic Imaging DLL” does not meet your requirements,  then a custom DLL can written which implements the __grsImageIface.IImaging__ and __grsImageIface.IProcess__ interfaces.
 The application server can then be configured to call this DLL when a user wishes to “process a new invoice” or view an existing scanned image.
-The development of a custom DLL is not described within this document.
+The development of a custom DLL is not described within this page.

 ## Installing the Generic Imaging DLL

 ### Application Server
-•	Copy the supplied proGenericImaging.dll into you __Plugins__ folder.

-### Database Server
-•	Run the supplied __Imaging.sql__ script against the PROACTIS database.
+Within your __PROACTIS P2P/Plugins__  (or __Plugins/[database-title]__) folder create a file called __PROACTIS.P2P.proGenericImaging.dll__  This can be an empty text file.
+.

 ## Configuring the imaging DLL

 The “generic imaging” DLL supports two different sources for viewing scanned images.
-They can be displayed either from an existing image file, or from an external URL.
+They can be displayed either from an existing image file on the filesystem, or from an external URL.
 Different sources can be defined for different document types.
 For example, expense claims might exist as .gif files in a file share, whilst scanned images might be held in a document management system accessed via a webpage.
 The configuration for the generic imaging DLL is carried out via the “Imaging Settings” snap in within the PROACTIS Management Console.

 ## Examples